 No more canned pie filling!
 Learn how to make Homemade Apple Pie Filling from scratch using fresh apples.
 Use it right away to make apple pie and apple turnovers or freeze it for later.

-Every fall, Dad and I find time to go to a local Pittsburgh farm and pick our own apples.
+Every fall, Dad and I go to a local Pittsburgh farm and pick our own apples.
 That’s when you know fall has begun.

-The first thing I usually make is this easy Homemade Apple Pie Filling from scratch, very similar to my cherry pie filling and peach pie filling.
+The first thing I usually make is this easy Homemade Apple Pie Filling from scratch, very similar to my cherry pie filling, blueberry pie filling, and peach pie filling.

 As the name states, you’re halfway to making some deliciously fresh baked apple pie, but you can also use the filling in other recipes, such as Apple Turnovers and Apple Hand Pies.

-You can even cut the recipe in half for Mini Apple Pie for two.
+You can even cut the recipe in half for Mini Apple Pie, Small Apple Pie, or use it as a base for Apple Crisp For Two.

 This apple pie filling recipe is similar to canned apple pie filling but fresher and without preservatives or corn syrup.